mesosphere/dcos-docs-site/pages/1.11/release-notes/1.11.0-rc4/index.md

 <h5>DC/OS 1.11 Release Candidate 4 has a number of limitations that will be resolved at GA time.</h5>
 <ul>
 <li>DC/OS 1.11 only supports new installations.
-Upgrades from 1.10 are not supported.</li>
+Upgrades from 1.10 are supported, but not recommended.</li>
 <li>DC/OS 1.11 requires CLI version 0.6.x.
   <ul>
   <li><a href="/1.11/cli/uninstall/">Uninstall the existing CLI</a>.</li>